Fast & Furious 6: Plot

 With help from the FBI, Brian is released from prison and regroups with the team in London.
-Dom challenges Letty in a street racing competition; afterward, he returns her cross necklace, but she chooses to remain with Owen.
-After Letty leaves, Owen arrives and offers Dom a chance to walk away, threatening to hurt his family, but Dom refuses.
+Dom challenges Letty in a street racing competition; afterward, he returns her cross necklace, but she stays with Owen.
 Tej tracks Owen's next attack on a Spanish NATO base.
-Owen's crew assaults a highway military convoy carrying a computer chip to complete Nightshade.
-Dom's crew interferes while Owen, accompanied by Letty, commandeers a tank.
-Brian and Roman flip the tank before it causes further damage, resulting in Letty being thrown from the vehicle as Dom saves her.
-Owen and his crew are captured, but discover Mia has been kidnapped by Owen's henchmen Vegh and Klaus.
-Hobbs is forced to release Owen, and Riley leaves with him after betraying Dom's crew; Letty chooses to remain with Dom.
+Owen's crew assaults a highway military convoy carrying the computer chip to complete Nightshade.
+Dom's crew interferes; Brian and Roman flip Owen's tank, resulting in Letty being thrown from the vehicle; Dom saves her.
+Owen and his crew are captured.
+However, Mia has been kidnapped by Owen's henchmen.
+Hobbs is forced to release Owen, and Riley joins Owen after betraying Hobbs and Dom's crew.
+Letty stays with Dom.

-Owen's group boards a moving Antonov An-124 as Dom's crew gives chase.
-Dom, Letty, and Brian board the craft; Brian rescues Mia and escapes.
-The plane attempts to take off but is held down by excess weight as the rest of the team tether the plane to their vehicles.
-Gisele falls off the plane to kill Owen's henchman Adolfson, saving Han.
-Letty kills Riley and escapes with Hobbs to safety, while Dom pursues Owen and the computer chip.
-As the plane crashes, Owen is thrown from it and seriously injured, and Dom drives a Charger out of the exploding plane.
-Dom reunites with his crew and gives the chip to Hobbs to secure their pardons.
-Dom and the others return to his old family home in Los Angeles.
-Hobbs and Elena, now working together, arrive to confirm the crew's freedom; Elena accepts that Dom loves Letty as the group prepares to say grace.
+Owen's crew boards a moving Antonov An-124, where Brian rescues Mia.
+The plane attempts to take off but is held down by excess weight as Dom's team tethers the plane to their vehicles.
+Gisele seemingly dies after saving Han, and Letty kills Riley.
+As the plane crashes, Owen is heavily injured; Dom saves himself by driving a Charger out of the flaming wreck.
+He gives the computer chip to Hobbs to secure their pardons, and he and the team return to his old family home in Los Angeles.
+Elena, now working with Hobbs, accepts that Dom loves Letty, and leaves.

-In a mid-credits scene, Han is involved in a car chase in Tokyo when he is suddenly broadsided by an oncoming Mercedes-Benz W140.
-(Note: As depicted in The Fast and the Furious: Tokyo Drift (2006)) The driver (Note: Identified offscreen as Deckard Shaw) walks away after leaving Letty's cross necklace by the crash, and calls Dom, saying: "You don't know me, but you're about to", as Han's car explodes.
+In a mid-credits scene, Han is in a car chase in Tokyo when he is suddenly broadsided by an oncoming Mercedes-Benz W140.
+(Note: As depicted in The Fast and the Furious: Tokyo Drift (2006)) The driver (Note: Identified offscreen as Deckard Shaw) leaves Letty's cross necklace by the crash and calls Dom, saying: "You don't know me, but you're about to", as Han's car explodes.